Happy New Year from NorthStar Dental!

 What is your New Year’s Resolution?
 We know ours.
 We’re going to keep providing excellent, affordable dentistry for North Lincoln.
 Our team is also growing here at Lincoln Family Dentistry!
 We’re a part of Nebraska Family Dentistry.
 That means we work hard to provide great dental care.
 We’re looking forward to big things in 2017!
 Our dentists are wondering, “How will you grow this year?”

 Thank you for letting us provide dental care to you and your family in 2016.
 We’re looking forward to helping our patients again this year.
 Our team is here to help you achieve a healthier mouth and body.
 And we’re committed to this going into 2017.

 In 2016 we learned a lot.
 For instance, our latest research findings are on overall health and dental health.
 The two are very connected, according to research.
-We’d also like to extend a special thank you to Erica, our hygienist at Northstar.
-She provided this Lunch&Learn to share with all of you.
+We’d also like to extend a heartfelt thank you to Erica, our hygienist at Northstar.
+She provided this Lunch & Learn to share with all of you.

 Here at Northstar, we want to help you take care of your overall health, not just your teeth.
 We know that recent research has shown huge developments in the relationship between oral and overall health.
 We’re here to not only help you have a healthy, happy smile.
 However, we also want to help you find that for your whole body!
 We encourage you to check out this Lunch & Learn.
 In it, Erica shows the link between systemic health and inflammation in the body.